FAQ and Fact Summary

 SquashBusters would be guaranteed the right to use the facility for at least 50 years, the continuing relationship to be re-negotiated after that time.

 SquashBusters and MB would each have year-round rights to the use of six courts.
 During the MB squash season, MB and SquashBusters students would interact regularly.

-SquashBusters would actively recruit MB students, faculty, staff and other community members to serve as tutors, squash coaches, and mentors for their students, providing the opportunity for authentic relationship-building across the two communities.
+SquashBusters would actively recruit MB students, faculty, staff and other community members to serve as tutors, squash coaches, and mentors for their students, providing the opportunity for authentic, long-term relationship-building across the two communities.

 SquashBusters FACT Summary

 Founded: in Boston in 1996 as the first after-school program of its kind in the United States - combining squash, academics, and community service.
 Their success spawned a national movement that now includes 16 urban squash/education programs with over 1,500 participants.